fenago/python-journey/md/Lab_4.md

-You can use the functions [int] and [float] to convert strings to integer or floating-point numbers, respectively.
-If they're passed a string that can't be interpreted as a number of the given type, these functions raise a [ValueError] exception.
-Exceptions are explained in [chapter
-14].

-In addition, you may pass [int] an optional second argument, specifying the numeric base to use when interpreting the input string:
+You may pass [int] an optional second argument, specifying the numeric base to use when interpreting the input string: